Travel to Bern

 Travel by Rail

 Hauptbahnhof Bern, the city's main railway station, is located at the heart of the city.
-Switzerland has the densest railway network in the world, and since the Swiss use their railways a great deal, the standard of services is excellent.
-Bern is well connected to the national and the international railway network.
+Bern is well-connected to the national and the international railway network.

-If travelling from the UK, you can take the Eurostar from London to Paris, a French TGV train from Paris via Basel to Bern (travel time from Paris to Bern: 4 hs 24 minutes).
+If travelling from the UK, you can take the Eurostar from London to Paris, a French TGV train from Paris via Basel to Bern (travel time from Paris to Bern: 4 hours).